ArjunKS474/Chance-of-Admission-Prediction/README.md

-# Diabetes Prediction Using Logistic Regression
+# Chance of Admission Prediction Using Linear Regression

-This project is aimed at predicting the onset of diabetes in patients using logistic regression.
+This project aims to predict the chance of admission to a graduate program based on various factors using linear regression analysis.

 # Dataset

 The dataset used for this project includes the following columns:
+- GRE Score: Graduate Record Examination score (out of 340)
+- TOEFL Score: Test of English as a Foreign Language score (out of 120)
+- University Rating: Rating of the university's reputation (out of 5)
+- SOP: Statement of Purpose strength (out of 5)
+- LOR: Letter of Recommendation strength (out of 5)
-- pregnancies: Number of times pregnant
+- CGPA: Undergraduate GPA (out of 10)
-- glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
-- diastolic: Diastolic blood pressure (mm Hg)
-- triceps: Triceps skinfold thickness (mm)
-- insulin: 2-Hour serum insulin (mu U/ml)
-- bmi: Body mass index (weight in kg/(height in m)^2)
-- dpf: Diabetes pedigree function
-- age: Age (years)
-- diabetes: Class variable (0 or 1)
+- Research: Research experience (0 or 1)
+- Chance of Admit: Probability of admission (ranges from 0 to 1)

 # Library Packages